jakubrwisniewski/jakubrwisniewski/README.md

 ## Hi I'm Jakub

 I am frontend/web developer, tech geek and passionated cyclist.
-I'm focused at writing good quality code and still improving my coding skills and knowledge.
+I'm focused on writing good quality code and still improving my coding skills and knowledge.

 > Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand